puniverse/quasar/docs/index.md

 As we said above, fibers are great as a replacement for callbacks.
 The [FiberAsync]({{javadoc}}/fibers/FiberAsync.html) class helps us easily turn any callback-based asynchronous operation to as simple fiber-blocking call.

-Assume that operation `Foo.asyncOp(FooCompletion callback)` is an asynchronous operation, where `Completion` is defined as:
+Assume that operation `Foo.asyncOp(FooCompletion callback)` is an asynchronous operation, where `FooCompletion` is defined as:

 ~~~ java
 interface FooCompletion {